aturingmachine/mevn-stack/README.md

 `npm install`

-`cp .env.example .env` then add in your local Mongo URI **CHANGIN THE PORT WILL REQUIRE YOU TO CHANGE IT IN THE `views/config/http.js` file.**
+`cp .env.example .env` then add in your local Mongo URI **Changing the PORT variable in the .env will require you to change it in the `views/config/http.js` file.**

 ### Setup/Development